-Lyrical Dance started in the 1970s but did not become popular until the mid-1990.
-By early 2000 most of the dance studios in the U.S. were teaching Lyrical classes.
-The popular TV show, ‘So You Think You Can Dance’, which premiered in 2005, regularly featured lyrical dancers utilizing leaps and turns, as well as acrobatic movements.
+Lyrical Dance started in the 1970s but did not become popular until the mid-1990s.
+By early 2000, most dance studios in the U.S. were offering Lyrical classes.
+The popular TV show ‘So You Think You Can Dance’, which premiered in 2005, regularly featured lyrical dancers performing leaps, turns, and acrobatic movements.

-Lyrical Dance is the personal expression of the choreographer to music with lyrics that expresses a strong emotional interpretation of the chosen song.
-Dancers use their bodies as well as facial movements to express the emotions of the lyrics.
+Lyrical Dance is the choreographer’s personal expression to music with lyrics, conveying a strong emotional interpretation of the chosen song.
+Dancers use their bodies and facial expressions to convey the emotions of the lyrics.
 The style of Lyrical focuses on the individuals in the piece as well as the precision of the dancer’s sharp and often fluid movements.

-Lyrical has been said to be a fusion of ballet, jazz, and contemporary styles of dance.
-Although a dancer does not necessarily have to have a ballet dancers’ build or physique for Lyrical, Lyrical dancers can benefit from a high degree of flexibility, technique, and strength to perform more complicated lyrical pieces.
+Lyrical is often described as a fusion of ballet, jazz, and contemporary dance styles.
+Although a dancer does not necessarily have to have a ballet dancer’s build or physique for Lyrical, Lyrical dancers can benefit from a high degree of flexibility, technique, and strength to perform more complicated lyrical pieces.

 Lyrical Dancers benefit emotionally

-Lyrical Dancers benefit from being emotionally connected to the music and will use a fluidity of movement to convey the emotional interpretation of the music and lyrics of the artist that is singing the song.
+Lyrical Dancers benefit from being emotionally connected to the music and will use fluid movement to convey their interpretation of the artist’s lyrics and music.

-This dance form can convey a variety of emotions from sadness, joy, love, and pain depending on the music and lyrics that are chosen.
-Choreographers can create this emotion on stage and can also emote these feelings in the audience members.
-The dancers are connected to the music and through their interpretation using choreography, the audience also feels the lyrics of the song.
+This dance form can convey a variety of emotions, including sadness, joy, love, and pain, depending on the music and lyrics chosen.
+Choreographers can create this emotion on stage and evoke these feelings in audience members.
+The dancers are connected to the music, and through their choreographic interpretation, the audience also feels the song’s lyrics.

 Lyrical dance uses a dancer’s body and facial expressions emotionally to tell the story of the lyrics in the music.
 It has become a very popular dance class at Catherine’s Dance Studio with high school and middle school dancers.